spacemeshos/product/cli_wallet_spec.md

 ## REPL Commands
 1. `NEW` - Create a new account (key pair) - should be auto persisted to a wallet data file.
 Becomes current account.
 3. `SET` - Enumerate previously created accounts (key pairs) loaded from the data file and set one of them as current.
-4. `INFO` - Display current account's balance, counter/nonce, account public address (0x[20_bytes] format) and full private and public keys.
+4. `INFO` - Display current account's balance, counter/nonce, account public address (0x[20_bytes] format), full private and public keys and the smeshing status (post status, post data file path)
 5. `NET` - Display local node status (/v1/nodestatus) + the current POST status.
 6. `TX` - Execute a coin transaction (only if local node is synced) to a target account.
 Will be signed by current account.
 User needs to input the dest account string - 0x[20_hex_bytes) format.
 7. `SIGN` - Sign a text message with the current account private key.
 When message is empty, sign the public key.
 8. `COINBASE` - set current account as coinbase account in the node.
+9. `SMESH` - Start smeshing.
+User needs to provide a path to the POST file as a param.
+The current account should be used as the coinbase accoount.

 - When a wallet is launched, it should read the data file and set the first persisted account (if any) as the current account.
 - Always display accounts using the 0x[20_hex_bytes] format.